What happens when Satan is in Control?

 - Your own way and the wrong friends will ultimately lead you to make the wrong decision just as Judas did.

 - Something very interesting to note here is that to help get Judas to betray the Lord Jesus Christ they promised to give him money.
-In most every wrong decision that we make there will always be some kind of personal gain that helps to tempt us to do wrong.
+In most every wrong decision that we make there will always be personal gain that helps to tempt us to do wrong.

 (1 Timothy 6:5-12 and 2 Timothy 4:10)